10 Designers To Have On Your Radar At London Fashion Week

 Daniel Lee for Burberry

 Is it really London Fashion Week without Burberry?
 The heritage label is a regular at LFW, having first secured its headline slot back in 2009.
 Britishness will no doubt take centre stage, with a presentation of refined tailoring, streamlined silhouettes and contemporary finishes.
-And with Chief Creative Office Daniel Lee now several seasons into his tenure with the brand, we expect to see the SS26 collection play on those Burberry tenets (and bring some playful eccentricities into the mix).
+Chief Creative Office Daniel Lee is no stranger to having a bit of drama at his shows; AW25 saw a slew of celebrities take the runway, including Naomi Campbell, Jason Isaacs and Jessica Madsen, while the label’s SS26 festival-inspired offering saw attendees be interviewed by national treasure Jennifer Saunders.
+This season, we can expect to see Lee play on those Burberry tenets, and bring some playful eccentricities into the mix.

 While the shows themselves are invite-only events, you can usually catch them streamed online via each brand’s social media channels.